iffy/generalconference/data/eng/1980-04/036-welfare-services-past-present-and-future/text.md

-# Welfare Services: Past, Present, and Future
+# Welfare Services:Past, Present, and Future

 My dear brothers and sisters, it is always an inspiring experience to meet with you in the welfare session of general conference.
 When we consider the